 After reading the Bible and his story in Genesis as an adult, I have come to realize that the Sunday School version of Joseph was almost a complete lie.
 Joseph, was a shady, almost villain-like man who didn’t save the people of Egypt.
 Quite the contrary, he used his gift from God to foresee the future and wielded this knowledge to completely control the economy, wealth, and resources of Egypt to enslave all of its people.
 This is all prior to the Egyptians enslaving the Hebrews.(Jacob’s name was later changed to Israel, and he is the Godfather of the Hebrews.
 The Hebrews, God’s chosen people, are all the descendants of Jacob, which consisted of everyone in the family tree of Joseph and his 11 brothers, or “Israelites” known as the 12 tribes of Israel that settled in the land that god gave them, that we now call Israel) It was essentially Joseph’s fault the Hebrews were then in return enslaved because of the diabolical story I am about to share.
 The Hebrews then needed Moses, God, and a slew of plagues, another story which you might be familiar with, to free themselves from their slavery.

 In Genesis, we learn of Joseph’s story.
 He was smart and extremely handsome, his brothers despised him, and he was sold into slavery.
 They said he was murdered while hunting, but instead he was sold to Potiphar.
 Potiphar (who was a eunuch) was Captain of the Guard to Pharaoh.
 Joseph served him very well.
 Potiphar liked Joseph, and Potiphar’s wife was also fond of Joseph.
-She wanted Joseph to sleep with her (probably because her husband had no nuts?), but he refused.
+She wanted Joseph to sleep with her (probably because her husbands as unable to perform?), but he refused.
 She became angry and essentially lied saying he tried to rape her.
 Joseph was sent to prison.
-While in prison, he met two other men (a baker, a cup-bearer) who held prominent positions under Pharaoh (Ruler of Egypt).
+While in prison, he met two other men (a baker, and a cup-bearer) who held prominent positions under Pharaoh (Ruler of Egypt).
 One night, both men each had a profound dream that troubled them.
 Joseph interpreted their dreams through his gift from God.
 After their release from prison, Joseph’s interpretations came exactly true (one was sentenced to death and the other was restored to his former position.)

 Sometime later, the Pharaoh was deeply troubled by two dreams he had, and no one could interpret them for him.
 One of the men said he knew a man named Joseph who was in prison that interpreted his dreams precisely and who might be able to help.
 Pharoah sought Joseph’s help, and using his gift from God, he explained what the Pharoah’s dreams meant and what was coming.
 There would be seven years of plenty (grain) followed by seven years of famine.
 Joseph told the Pharoah to stockpile grain during the good years, so it could be used during the seven bad years of famine.
 The Pharoah thought Joseph was very wise and put him in charge of this plan.